FlorentGallou-Dev/toDoList/README.md

 > 15. Added properties to User entity,
 > 16. Created fixtures for User entity,
 > 17. Project entity created with make:entity
-> 18. Task entity created with make:entity
+> 18. Task entity created with make:entity,
 > 19. Foreign-key between Project and User done with make:entity,
 > 20. Foreign-key between Task and Project done with make:entity,
 > 21. Created fixtures for Project Entity,